maxmax27/MSBob/README.md

 ![MSBob_AlnLYUv4xp](https://github.com/builtbybel/MSBob/assets/57478606/18e76d7b-bb5d-4fe1-bcba-df1c9919fad7)
+Source is, as always, on its way and will be available soon

 ### How does it work:
 Simply locate the MSBob.exe and launch it.
 You don't need to do anything else for now.
 You can delete the cache folder 'MSBob.exe.WebView2' as you wish.